postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 > Private workspaces are only available to [Professional and Enterprise](https://www.postman.com/pricing/) teams.

 To collaborate in a private workspace, you must be [invited](#sharing-workspaces) by a Workspace Editor or Admin, or request access to it and be approved.
-If you're using [Postman on the web](/docs/getting-started/installation-and-updates/#using-postman-on-the-web) and navigate to a link a teammate has shared to a private workspace or an entity within one, you'll have the option to request access to the workspace.
+If you're using [Postman on the web](/docs/getting-started/installation-and-updates/#using-postman-on-the-web) and navigate to a link a teammate has shared to a private workspace or an element within one, you'll have the option to request access to the workspace.

 <img alt="Request access to private workspace" src="https://assets.postman.com/postman-docs/user-rfa-private-workspace-v9.16.jpg"/>